babaniyi/babaniyi.github.io/_posts/2023-03-22-designing-a-recommendation-system-for-search-in-ecommerce.md

 #### **Text normalisation**
 Tokens are a basic meaningful unit of a sentence or a document.
-They can consist of words, phrases, subwords, or characters Normalization is the process of converting a token into its base form.
+They can consist of words, phrases, subwords, or characters.
+Normalization is the process of converting a token into its base form.
 It is helpful in reducing the number of unique tokens present in the text, removing the variations in a text and cleaning it by removing redundant information.
 Basic methods for text normalization includes: converting all letters to lowercase to retain the meanings of words, trimming whitespaces, remove accent marks, lemmatization and stemming, removing punction marks, etc.